Mission Overview

 Global Impact

-PADRE’s international collaboration demonstrates the power of combining expertise and innovation.
+PADRE is the result of an international collaboration that will provide information about acceleration and transport mechanisms present in solar eruptive events.
+This knowledge is key to understanding solar energetic particles (SEP), which are a major component of space weather.
 The mission will answer fundamental questions about solar flare dynamics while showcasing the capability of CubeSat technology for high-impact space science.

 Scroll to Top